-So we can say that the current account deficit occurs when the value of goods and services coming into the country exceeds the value of goods and services going out of the country.
+So we can say that the current account deficit occurs when the value of goods and services coming into the country exceeds the cost of products and services going out of the state.

 Now we will understand the difference between the CAD and the Trade Deficit.

 The trade deficit is an economic measure of a negative trade image in which countries imports exceeds its exports.
 A trade deficit represents an outflow of domestic currency to foreign markets.
 The trade deficit is a subset of current account deficit.
 Trade deficit only measures the difference in exports and imports and doesn’t consider other transfer or interest or dividends.

 How the Current Account Deficit is Financed?